Riley0131/CC-Project/readme.md

 # Closed Captioning Audit
+Developed by Riley O'Shea for the University of Colorado Colorado Springs Assistive Technology Department Roshea@uccs.edu

 A toolkit for auditing Canvas courses to confirm that instructional videos provide accessible captioning.
 The project bundles a command-line workflow and a Tkinter GUI that automate pulling course content from the Canvas API, checking caption availability on supported video platforms, and writing consolidated results for accessibility reviewers.